Genomics-HSE/deepgene/README.md

 <!---->

-Deepgen is a collection of deep learning models and common datasets for genomics researchers.
+Deepgene is a collection of deep learning models and common datasets for genomics researchers.
 It is aimed to speed up a working process for people who are not fluent in Deep Learning and who want to play around applying different models for their tasks.

 #### Table of Contents